Fully integrated solutions for materials characterisation

 The entire 8600 Series system has been re-imagined with a focus on a clean, ergonomic design that simplifies the researcher’s interaction with the system.
 For example, a motorised head brings the sample to a comfortable height for easy, one-handed exchange of the sample rods.

 0.25 × 10-7 emu noise floor at 10 s/pt

 High stability: ± 0.05% per day

 Fields to 3.26 T

 Temperature options include a cryostat, high-temperature oven, and single stage variable temperature insert.
-The combined temperature range of the options is 4.2 to 1273 K, and all three options quickly slide into place and are auto-detected by the system's software - video demonstration.
+The combined temperature range of the options is 4.2 to 1273 K, and all three options quickly slide into place and are auto-detected by the system's software.

 7400-S series VSM